AnupadmaTheAnalyst/adventureworks-sales-analysis/README.md

 # adventureworks-sales-analysis
 Interactive Excel dashboard analyzing AdventureWorks sales data using Pivot Tables, Charts, Slicers, and Macros.
-# 🧾 AdventureWorks Sales Analysis (Excel Dashboard)
+# 🧾 AdventureWorks Sales Analysis (Interactive Excel Dashboard)

 This project showcases an **interactive sales analysis dashboard** built using the **AdventureWorks dataset**.
 The dashboard provides a comprehensive view of company performance through **time-based trends** and **detailed product, customer, and regional insights**.